daveschaefer/checkloc/README.md

 # Checkloc

-Validate a set of [Mozilla-style localization files](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localizing_an_extension) (XUL and string bundle) to make sure all languages have the same keys with the right syntax.
+Validate a set of [Mozilla-style localization files](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localizing_an_extension) (DTD and string bundle) to make sure all languages have the same keys with the right syntax.

 This script can be run before deploying your Firefox or SeaMonkey extension to test that localization data is valid.
 It compares the localization keys and location and checks the syntax of every file and localization entry.